 - eUpgrade Credits are non-transferable.

 - If an eUpgrade Add-on applies to your booking, you will be asked to provide your credit card information. eUpgrade Add-ons are non-refundable, are charged in Canadian Dollars (CAD), and include all applicable taxes.
 A foreign merchant transaction fee may be charged by your credit card issuing bank at time of billing.
-Note that your credit card will only be charged if you are upgraded to the Business Class cabin, and a receipt will be issued by email.
+Note that your credit card will only be charged if you are upgraded and a receipt will be issued by email.

-- Although you will be seated in the Business Class or Premium Economy cabin when your upgrade is confirmed, your booking will remain subject to the fare rules and restrictions of the booking class you originally purchased.
-These rules include, but are not limited to, mileage accumulation, change and cancellation fees, access to airport lounges, and baggage allowance.
+- Although you will be seated in either Premium Economy or Business Class when your upgrade is confirmed, your booking will remain subject to the fare rules and restrictions of the booking class and fare option you originally purchased.
+These rules include, but are not limited to, mileage accumulation, change and cancellation fees, access to airport lounges and baggage allowance.

-- Please note that there is a minimum processing delay of three days.
-In the event that a discrepancy occurs with your eUpgrade account, please allow at least 96 hours from your flight departure time before contacting Air Canada.
+- Please note that there is a minimum processing delay of four days.
+If a discrepancy occurs with your eUpgrade account, please allow at least 96 hours from your flight departure time before contacting Air Canada.
 We are unable to process requests made within this timeframe.

 Cancelling Upgrade Requests

 - Waitlisted upgrade requests may be cancelled at any time prior to flight departure.

 - Confirmed upgrades cannot be cancelled online.
 For assistance with a confirmed upgrade, please contact Air Canada Reservations or see an Air Canada airport agent.
 If you choose to cancel your upgrade and your originally purchased Economy or Premium Economy booking class is no longer available, you may need to pay an applicable fare difference.